 The Hittites were an ancient Anatolian people whose empire was centered around their capital, Hattusa.
 The kingdom of the Hittites is coloured white on the map to the left.

 Mursili II (Mursilis II) was the son of Suppiluliuma I (one of the most powerful rulers of the Hittite Empire during the New Kingdom).
 He was Chief of the Royal Bodyguards during the brief reign of his brother, Arnuwanda II and then became king of the Hittites in his own right.
-He also compiled his father’s biography and in this he refers to correspondence with Egypt and in particular the widow of a pharaoh.
+He also compiled his father’s biography, and in it he refers to correspondence with Egypt and in particular the widow of a pharaoh.
 In the biography he records the receipt of a letter from the widow of pharaoh; as follows:

 While my father (Suppiluliuma I) was in the country of Karkamis (near the modern border of Turkey and Syria) he sent Lupakkish and Teshub-Zalmash to the country of Amqa.
 They left; they ravaged the country of Amqa and brought back to my father prisoners and cattle large and small.